geomoetric/oldMoelio/_posts/2016-12-19-semester-review.md

 ___

 Good Morning!
-My name is Eric Moe, and I am thrilled to be a sophomore Design major, even at 8AM!
+My name is Eric Moe, and I am thrilled to be a sophomore Design major, even at 8 AM!
 So I believe I was asked to pick two favorite pieces, or two pieces to contextualize my design practice.

 **Source Book**

 - I cannot choose a favorite child so I am choosing my source book as one of my pieces.
 - It contains work from all of my classes and from my design jobs at Brenda Thompson Communications and UT liberal Arts
 - This book is based on old field guides.
 I gravitate toward classic techniques and mid-century aesthetics.
-- I am interested in how I could apply classic craft, like sign painting, rockwell-esque illustration, and modernist forms in twenty first century contexts.
+- I am interested in how I could apply classic craft, like sign painting, Rockwell-esque illustration, and modernist forms in twenty-first-century contexts.

 **Website**

 - This brings me to my second piece, my design website.
 - I hand coded this in my free time.
 - It's very simple— a static site generator with some automated social media processes, but I am beaming with pride.
-- It's also established a president for how my design practice should continue outside of the classroom, and how I apply what I am learning to my personal work.
+- It has also established a precedent for how my design practice should continue outside of the classroom, and how I apply what I am learning to my personal work.
     - For example, I use Alyson's lessons on type to create a readable site,
     - I use Jim's training on visual clarity to streamline navigation.
     - I use Kate's worldview exercises to establish what will make my online presence stand out in the void.

 With that, I would like to thank you for your time and take any questions about my work.